petelomax/Phix/readme.txt

             forward routine definition.
             The only mention of (explicit) forward declarations in the manual is in Core/Declarations/Scope.
-[DEV: updates to manual still rqd]
+[DEV: updates to manual still rqd] 23/06/2016: Removed unused parameter warnings for routines which are the target of routine_id (as long as that is known at compile-time).
+Callbacks for win32lib etc demand a fixed set of parameters which got a bit too much in one of the demos I had a play with.
+At the same time, constants which are assigned the result of a function with side effects other than E_none or E_other are also exhonorated from unused warnings, such as constant TextLabel = create(Label,...).
+            [E_other stems, I believe, from the 09/02/2016 bugfix.
+It replaces E-none in any routine of said that has any #ilASM in it.]

 Version 0.6.6
 =============